AidosKuneen/aidos-node-v1/README.md

 For instance a valid call would be:

 ```
-java -jar target/ari-1.0.0.jar -r 14265 -p
+java -jar target/ari-1.0.1.0.jar -r 15777 -p --testnet
 ```

-Note that the API runs on port 14266 by default.
+Note that the Testnet API runs on port 15555 by default.

 ## LICENSE
 [GNU General Public License v3.0](https://github.com/AidosKuneen/aidos-node/blob/master/LICENSE)